The RapidSOS Platform was previously called NG911 Clearinghouse.

 Data from comparative location testing done at Hamilton County 911 in April 2018.
 Full report available for download here.

 Even if/when Wireless Carriers start processing device-based location, outdated delivery mechanisms like ALI typically introduce a delay and risk for inconsistencies.
 In the old paradigm of Phase 1 and Phase 2 information, call-takers need to manually re-bid for a more accurate location without knowing when exactly it’ll be available.
 Delivering location through the RapidSOS Clearinghouse makes the most accurate location information available to the call-takers automatically, without a need to request it through a system that is slow and unreliable.

-No. The RapidSOS Clearinghouse integrates directly with existing PSAP call-taking, dispatch, and mapping software systems.
+No. The RapidSOS Platform integrates directly with existing PSAP call-taking, dispatch, and mapping software systems.
 Our full list of integration partners can be found here.

 RapidSOS provides a free web-browser solution, RapidSOS Portal, as an intermediary solution while PSAPs explore the full integration with their software vendors.

 No. RapidSOS location and additional data comes in as supplemental information.
 Call-takers and dispatchers will still receive the ALI location they are used to.